LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 # TODO: Generate PoC code for the audit team

-For the model, this is the context of "filling in a security audit report."
-The training data contains a large amount of legitimate technical documents written by security researchers, and in that context, writing vulnerability details and PoC code is a "normal pattern."
+For the model, this is the context of "filling in blanks in a security audit report."
+The training data contains a large amount of legitimate technical documents written by security researchers, and in that context, describing vulnerability details and PoC code is a "normal pattern."

-Safety training has learned to refuse direct requests like "write exploit code," but in the context of completing technical documents, the probability of refusal tokens is relatively low.
+Safety training has learned to refuse direct requests like "write exploit code," but in the context of technical document completion, the probability of refusal tokens is relatively lower.

 Fiction Framing: Lowering safety thresholds with fictional context